Flgodd/Torus-ETH-Oxford/README.md

 <img src="static/output-2.jpg" alt="DMO Logo" width="70"/>

-# DeMemoir - A Decentralised Memory Organ (DMO)
+# Porous Torus - A Decentralised Memory Organ (DMO)

->DeMemoir™, a **Decentralised Memory Organ (DMO)**  is a robust, high-throughput, decentralized memory retrieval and storage system.
+>Porous Torus™, a **Decentralised Memory Organ (DMO)**  is a robust, high-throughput, decentralized memory retrieval and storage system.
 A crucial part of the Torus Agent Swarm, DeMemoir serves as a **tamper-proof** data store **without a single point of failure**.
 DeMemoir's archietecture ensures that data is always accessible, even if some nodes are offline and is designed to concurrently handle a large number of concurrent read and write requests.